Beyond just a room: How student housing should evolve - Honi Soit

 One of the main obstacles to housing models like STUCCO from becoming mainstream at universities, at least in Australia, is restrictive state laws banning international students from residing in student cooperatives.
 The same goes for social and public housing in NSW – you must be a citizen or permanent resident to apply.

-What emerged from Kwan’s journey was the link between how university residences come about, their identity, and affordability.
-In her view, a key ingredient behind the elitism of USyd’s residential colleges is the connection between their astronomical rent and an exclusive alumni network whose post-university careers and goals fundamentally differ from students from a low-income background.
+What emerged from Kwan’s journey was the link between how university residences come about, their identity and affordability.
+In her view, a key ingredient behind the elitism of USyd’s residential colleges is the connection between their astronomical rent and an exclusive alumni network whose post-university careers and goals fundamentally differs from students from a low income background.

 This, in turn, leads to a cycle where residential colleges become a pipeline for producing future donors for USyd’s enormous endowment.
 Combined with the colleges’ legal detachment from USyd, this creates incentives against affordability that, otherwise, their counterparts in Oxbridge (as public institutions) are bound to offer.